 Kings Park WA 6005

 Note: If using a private courier service, it is the applicant's responsibility to ensure that the courier delivers the application by the due date and time to the nominated person in the advertisement and not to a general reception area.
-It is suggested, when using a courier service, to confirm with Employee Services that the application was received before the closing time.
+It is suggested, when using a courier service, to confirm with Human Resources that the application was received before the closing time.